1. Introduction

 This specification defines the Aggregator Protocol, an HTTP-based interface that lets a client create and manage Aggregator

-Clients start from the Aggregator Server Description at the server base URL to discover the registration endpoint, supported registration flows, and the server’s transformation catalog (§ 4 Aggregator Server Metadata).
-Using the registration endpoint, a client creates (or manages) an Aggregator Instance (§ 5.1 Aggregator Registration Endpoint) and then follows the instance’s Aggregator Description to find the instance’s service collection and transformations endpoint (§ 7.1 Aggregator Description and § 8 Aggregator Service Management).
+Clients start from the Aggregator Server Description at the server base URL to discover the management endpoint, supported management flows, and the server’s service catalog (§ 5 Aggregator Server Metadata).
+Using the management endpoint, a client creates (or manages) an Aggregator Instance (§ 6 Aggregator Management) and then follows the instance’s Aggregator Description to find the instance’s service collection and service catalog (§ 8.1 Aggregator Description and § 9 Aggregator Service Management).

-All management operations are authenticated and authorized.
-This protocol integrates with OpenID Connect [OIDC-Core] for identity and uses UMA-style authorization [UMA] for protected resources, scopes, and tickets as described in § 6 Aggregator Security Model (Authentication & Authorization).
+Management operations are authenticated and authorized unless a specific management flow explicitly allows unauthenticated requests.
+This protocol integrates with OpenID Connect [OIDC-Core] for identity and uses UMA-style authorization [UMA] for protected resources, scopes, and tickets as described in § 7 Aggregator Security Model (Authentication & Authorization).

 Servers MUST support JSON (application/json) where specified and MAY additionally provide semantically annotated RDF